What’s in this article

 Eligibility for GST Registration in Singapore

-Certain persons in Singapore are required to register to become taxable persons, or GST-registered persons.
+Certain persons in Singapore must register to become taxable persons or GST-registered persons.
 Registration for GST is mandatory for those with over S$1 million in taxable turnover at the end of the calendar quarter prior to January 1, 2019 and the past three quarters, as well as those with over S$1 million in taxable turnover at the end of any calendar year on or after January 1, 2019.

-Persons who are not required to register for GST include those whose taxable turnover mostly or completely comes from zero-rated supply and may thus apply for exemption from registration.
+Those not required to register for GST include individuals whose taxable turnover mainly or entirely comprises zero-rated supply, enabling them to apply for exemption from registration.

 Persons who are liable for GST registration under the retrospective view but not the prospective view also do not have to register if they meet the following conditions: